lab1092/blender-manual_ja/manual/modeling/meshes/selecting/faces.rst

 To select parts of a mesh face-wise, you have to switch to Face Select Mode.
 Do this by clicking the button shown above, or press :kbd:`Ctrl-Tab` to spawn a menu.
-The selection works as usual with :kbd:`rmb` ; to add/remove to an existing selection, additionally press :kbd:`Shift`
+The selection works as usual with :kbd:`RMB` ; to add/remove to an existing selection, additionally press :kbd:`Shift`

 Face Loops